MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 In addition to saving the conditions of the filter for the bookmark, you can also save other aspects of the filter.

 For example, the [timeline Slicer](https://github.com/microsoft/powerbi-visuals-timeline/commit/8b7d82dd23cd2bd71817f1bc5d1e1732347a185e) stores the `Granularity` property values as a filter state.
-It allows the granularity (days, months, years, etc.) to change as you change bookmarks.
+It allows the granularity of the timeline (days, months, years, etc.) to change as you change bookmarks.

 The `filterState` property saves an aspect of the filter as a property.
 The visual can store various `filterState` values in bookmarks.